shaloo/docs.arcana/docs/howto/integrate-app/rainbow.md

 ## Prerequisites

 * Developers need to first log into the {{config.extra.arcana.dashboard_name}}: {% include "./text-snippets/db_portal_url.md" %}
- to register and configure app before using the Wagmi `ArcanaConnector`.
+ to register and configure the app before using the Wagmi `ArcanaConnector`.

 * Click on the *Social Auth* tab in the {{config.extra.arcana.dashboard_name}}.
 Configure and select one or more supported authentication providers for onboarding the app users.